-This project is implemented with financial support from the state budget through the Ministry of Industry and Trade.
+This project is implemented with financial support from the state budget through the Ministry of Industry and Trade in TRIO program.

 BDSAT is the nanosatellite, so-called the Cubesat, sized 10x10x10 cm.
 Nanosatellite space technology is a major technological trend.

 Despite their small size and weight, Cubesats are taking over some roles of the larger satellites as it is a low-cost option for developing and testing new technologies in space.

 The BDSAT project is divided into two parts.
 First at all, it will test BD SENSORS pressure transmitters in open space conditions.
 These transmitters have to meet very demanding requirements both in terms of survival in harsh space conditions and in terms of maintaining accuracy and other technical parameters.
 The reliability of the technology is essential to the future space applications.

 A base station for communication with the satellite will be located at the co-investigator CEITEC VUT, which will provide the command and data collection from the satellite.

 The experiment also includes verifying the function of the supercapacitor bank.
 It is a powerful source for storing electricity for satellite systems.
 In the future, a supercapacitor bank can replace conventional battery power systems.
 The system will be charged with energy from solar panels during the flight phase facing the Sun.
 During the second phase of the flight without the power from the solar panels, the energy from this source will be discharged to an artificial load.

 After launching the nanosatellite into an orbit, regular monitoring and data collection will take place to check the proper functioning of the pressure sensor and the supercapacitor´s bank, their temperature dependence, and degradation influenced by the time and radiation.